Previous repairs caused a new leak after Mary’s ten-year buildings warranty term was up. Should she have been offered compensation?

 What happened

-Mary arranged for an independent report on the damage which showed the warranty provider hadn’t repaired things correctly, and its engineer had damaged the pipes which were now leaking.
-She showed this to her warranty provider, but it still refused to do anything further.
+Mary had an independent report done, and it showed that the warranty provider hadn’t repaired the leak correctly the first time.
+Its engineer had damaged the pipes that were now leaking.
+Mary showed this to her warranty provider, but it still refused to do anything else.

 What we said

-Mary didn’t have the funds to repair the issue herself, and we felt the warranty provider missed a number of opportunities to handle the claim but had instead wrongly dismissed the information she presented.
-We told the warranty provider to repay Mary any money she had spent on arranging reports, but we also thought the handling of the claim had further impact that needed to be addressed.
+Mary didn’t have the funds to repair the issue herself.
+And we felt the warranty provider had missed several opportunities to handle the claim, but had dismissed the information she presented.
+So, we told the warranty provider to repay Mary any money she’d spent on reports.

 Taking everything into account we recommended the warranty provider pay Mary £1,000 in compensation to reflect the substantial impact its mistakes had caused.